-- CONCISE writing uses the fewest words possible to convey the most meaning while still maintaining clarity.
-Avoid unnecessary padding, awkward phrasing, overuse of "to be" forms (is, are, was, were, am, be, being), long preposition strings, vagueness, unnecessary repetition and redundancy.
-Use active verbs whenever possible and take the time to choose a single word rather than a long phrase or cliched expression.
+CONCISE writing uses the fewest words possible to convey the most meaning while still maintaining clarity.
+Avoid unnecessary padding, awkward phrasing, overuse of "to be" forms (is, are, was, were, am, be, being), long preposition strings, vagueness, unnecessary repetition, and redundancy.
+Use active verbs whenever possible and take the time to choose a single word rather than a long phrase or cliché expression.
 Think of your word count like a budget; be cost effective by making sure every word you choose does effective work for you.
 Cut a word; save a buck!
-As William Zinsser asserts, "the secret of good writing is to strip every sentence to its cleanest components." - CONCRETE writing involves using specific, precise language to paint a picture for your readers so that they can more easily understand your ideas.
+As William Zinsser asserts, "the secret of good writing is to strip every sentence to its cleanest components."

+CONCRETE writing involves using specific, precise language to paint a picture for your readers so that they can more easily understand your ideas.
 If you have to explain an abstract concept or idea, try to use examples, analogies, and precise language to illustrate it.
 Use measurable descriptors whenever possible; avoid vague terms such as "big" or "good."
-Try to get your readers to "see" your ideas by using specific terms and descriptions. - CORRECT writing uses standard English punctuation, sentence structure, capitalization, spelling, and grammar.
-Being correct also means providing accurate information, as well as using the right document type and form for the task.
+Try to get your readers to "see" your ideas by using specific terms and descriptions.